SyukranSJ/MDSCW24/README.md

 * Game loop lifecycle has been moved to GameLoop.
 * Collision detection for penetration been moved to CollisionManager.
 * added updateScene() tasks that delegates task to managers.
+* Moved logic for responding to key presses (W, S, SPACE, and now P) has been moved to the InputHandler class.

 # Level Two